roginfarrer/collapsed/README.md

-# React-Collapsed (useCollapse) 🙈
+# react-collapsed (useCollapse)

-A tiny (< 2kb) custom hook for creating flexible and accessible expand/collapse components in React.
+A custom hook for creating flexible and accessible expand/collapse components in React.

+## v3

+This master branch now reflects the development of the next major release of this library.
+If you're looking for the latest stable source code, [head over to the v2 branch](https://github.com/roginfarrer/react-collapsed/tree/v2).

 ## Features

 - Handles the height of animations of your elements, `auto` included!
 - You control the UI - `useCollapse` provides the necessary props, you control everything else.
 - Built with accessibility in mind - no need to worry if your collapse/expand component is accessible, since this takes care of it for you!
-- Small footprint (< 2kb gzipped)
 - No animation framework required!
 Simply powered by CSS animations

 ## Demo